zenjen-devs/zenjen-devs.github.io/statisticaldataanalysis.md

 <sup>
 Authors:<br>
 Renrong Wu M.D.
 Ph.D, Robert C. Smith M.D.
 Ph.D, Gangrui Hei M.D., Ranran Li M.D.
 Ph.D，
 Jianjun Ou, M.D.
 Ph.D, Xueqing Song M.D.
 Ph.D, Yinjun Zheng M.D.
 Ph.D，Yiqun He M.D.
-Ph.D，Jen Arriaza,
+Ph.D，Jen Arriaza, et al.
-Jed W. Fahey Ph.D., Brian Cornblatt Ph.D, Dongyu Kang M.D., Ye Yang M.D., Jing Huang M.D.
-Ph.D,
-Xiaoyi Wang M.D., Kristin Cadenhead M.D., John M. Davis M.D., Hua Jin M.D., Jingping Zhao M.D.
-Ph.D<br>
-Affiliations:<br>
-Psychiatry Department and Mental Health Institute of the Second Xiangya Hospital, Central South University; China, National Clinical Research Center for Mental Disorders-Department of Psychiatry; China National Technology Institute on Mental Disorders; Hunan Key Laboratory of Psychiatry and Mental Health, Changsha, Hunan 410011, Shanghai Institutes for Biological Sciences, Chinese Academy of Sciences, Shanghai Nathan S. Kline Institute for Psychiatric Research, Orangeburg, New York, USA, Department of Psychiatry, New York University School of Medicine, New York, NY, USA
 </sup>
 <br>

 ---

-#### Current Project: Mixed-Effects Models
+### Project: Modeling outcomes with wide-fornat or clustered data (common violation of heteroskedasticity for linear regression) - *SAS* and *R*

-Mixed-effects models offer a solution for modeling outcomes when faced with the common violation of the assumptions needed for linear regression--heterscedasticity by group membership.
+Mixed-effects models offer a solution for modeling outcomes when faced with the common violation of the assumptions needed for linear regression--heteroskedasticity by group membership.
 Both **SAS** and **R** can accomodate this setting with `proc mixed` and `nlme` library, respectively.

 This data comes from a real-based example of vitamin D supplementation of juice.
 Four suppliers claimed that their juice provided 100 IU of vitamin B. The null hypothesis is that the suppliers deliver this accurately, but there is a question as to whether the variance was the same between the juice suppliers.
 Hence, we need to explore allowing different variances by group.